tomsquest/tomsquest.github.io/_posts/2024-06-22-cache-jest-eslint-prettier-typescript-ci.md

 In your CI, you will want to store the `.cache` folder across builds.

-This can be achieved easily, using [Magnetikonline's ActionNodeModules cache](https://github.com/magnetikonline/action-node-modules-cache):
+This can be achieved easily, using [Magnetikonline's ActionNodeModules cache](https://github.com/magnetikonline/action-node-modules-cache), that will cache `node_modules` and any additional path you specify.

 ```yaml
   - name: Setup Node.js with node_modules cache